 The LIBER Award for Library Innovation was instituted by LIBER with support from OCLC.

-It recognizes the three abstracts which best describe innovative work within the overall theme of the Annual Conference.
-The criteria (in order of importance) for the Award are:
+It recognises the three abstracts which best describe innovative work within the overall theme of the Annual Conference ‘The Power of Libraries in an Uncertain World’.

 - Level of innovation